-- Assistance is provided by Faculté Saint-Jean to determine, according to previous coursework and admission test in language proficiency, which course is suitable. (see §183.1.2) - (2) To proceed to Year 2 students must have passed all Year 1 courses. - (3) "SC INF" denotes nursing courses where French is the primary language of instruction - (4) Due to course scheduling conflicts, INT D 410 will be replaced with NURS 498 "Inter-Professional Team Concepts" Parts 1-3 scheduled during Years 2, 3, and 4.
-Current students should check the Faculty of Nursing website at www.nursing.ualberta.ca for details. - (5) To proceed to Year 3 students must have passed all Year 2 courses. - (6) Courses may be configured differently depending on clinical placement availability. - (7) The Faculty of Nursing will offer this course in French whenever possible. - (8) To proceed to Year 4, students must have passed all Year 2 and 3 courses. - (9) Based on academic and clinical performance, and on availability of placements, students may elect to complete all Year 4 requirements at another Canadian university where French is the language of instruction. - (10) Based on academic and clinical performance, and on availability of placements, students may also elect to complete the senior practicum in a bilingual or francophone milieu outside of Edmonton. - (11) The language of instruction of this elective must be French and it is normally taken at Faculté Saint-Jean. - (12) To proceed with NURS 494 or SC INF 494 students must have passed all courses of this program except the corequisite SC INF 495.
+- (1) Assistance is provided by Faculté Saint-Jean to determine, according to previous coursework and admission test in language proficiency, which course is suitable. (see §183.1.2) - To proceed to Year 2 students must have passed all Year 1 courses. - "SC INF" denotes nursing courses where French is the primary language of - Due to course scheduling conflicts, INT D 410 will be replaced with NURS 498 "Inter-Professional Team Concepts" Parts 1-3 scheduled during Years 2, 3, and 4.
+Current students should check the Faculty of Nursing website at www.nursing.ualberta.ca for details. - (5) To proceed to Year 3 students must have passed all Year 2 courses. - Courses may be configured differently depending on clinical placement availability. - The Faculty of Nursing will offer this course in French whenever possible.
+When offered, students in the Billingual Nursing Program must take this course in French. - To proceed to Year 4, students must have passed all Year 2 and 3 courses. - Based on academic and clinical performance, and on availability of placements, students may elect to complete all Year 4 requirements at another Canadian university where French is the language of instruction. - (10) Based on academic and clinical performance, and on availability of placements, students may also elect to complete the senior practicum in a bilingual or francophone milieu outside of Edmonton. - (11) The language of instruction of this elective must be French and it is normally taken at Faculté Saint-Jean. - (12) To proceed with NURS 494 or SC INF 494 students must have passed all courses of this program except the corequisite SC INF 495.

-134.7 Degree of Master of Nursing
+Degree of Master of Nursing 134.7